 Chris Kresser: Hey, everybody, it’s Chris Kresser.
 Welcome to another episode of Revolution Health Radio.
 This week, I’m going to be talking with Dr. Kenneth Brown.
 He received his medical degree from the University of Nebraska Medical School and completed his fellowship in gastroenterology in San Antonio, Texas.
 He’s a board-certified gastroenterologist and has been in practice for the past 15 years with the clinical focus on inflammatory bowel disease and irritable bowel syndrome, or IBS.
 For the past 10 years, he’s been doing clinical research for various pharmacologic companies.
 It was during these years that he saw the unmet need for something natural that could help his IBS patients.
 He had been working on a development of Atrantil for the past six years and officially launched Atrantil one year ago.
 He developed this product with the intent of helping those suffering from the symptoms of IBS, which we now know are caused by bacterial overgrowth.

-So, I reached out to Dr. Brown because we started to use Atrantil in our practice, at California Center for Functional Medicine, and had some good results with it, and there definitely is a lack of treatments that are effective and safe to use over the long term for SIBO in general, but particularly for methane-predominant SIBO and also for constipation-predominant IBS.
+So, I reached out to Dr. Brown because we started to use Atrantil in our practice, at California Center for Functional Medicine, and had some good results with it, and there definitely is a lack of SIBO natural treatments that are effective and safe to use over the long term in general, but particularly for methane-predominant SIBO and also for constipation-predominant IBS.
 And when I learned about Atrantil and Dr. Brown’s work here and the research he has done on it so far, I wanted have him on the show to talk about it further.
 So without further ado, let’s dive in.

 Chris Kresser: Dr. Brown, thanks so much for joining us.
 It’s a pleasure to have you here.